haliphax/haliphax-dot-dev/content/posts/2008-07-18-wipe-all-elements-in-a-form-with-javascript.md

 ---
 title: "Wipe all elements in a form with Javascript"
-tags: ['post', 'forms', 'javascript']
+tags: ["post", "forms", "javascript"]
 layout: post
 ---

-Javascript has a nifty method associated with the *form* DOM object called *reset()*.
+Javascript has a nifty method associated with the _form_ DOM object called _reset()_.
 Using this method will revert all values of the form's associated input controls to the values they contained when the page was last sent to the user's browser.
-That's great... but if you want to revert the values to *nothing*, then some scripting is required:<!--more-->
+That's great... but if you want to revert the values to _nothing_, then some scripting is required:<!--more-->

 **Javascript code:**